 My name is Anna Slocombe, I live in Bicester, Oxfordshire, but I work with Career Roads clients across UK, Russia and beyond.

 I have been fortunate enough to start a few successful careers in my life.
-I have changed sectors - worked in academic institution, small business, big corporation, and worked for myself, I have changed geographies.
+I have changed sectors - worked in academic institution, small business, big corporation, and worked for myself; I have changed geographies.
 I started my career as a researcher (linguistics) and university lecturer in a Russian city in Siberia, before moving to develop a small business.
 This change was not my choice, but I had to survive and provide for myself and my daughter in the turbulent time of Russian Perestroyka when all state funding was cut.
-I thought this change was a disaster as I had to leave the career I worked hard for in all my university years.
+I thought this change was a disaster as I had to leave the career I worked hard for.
 However, it proved to be a new beginning and real fun.

-The experience gave me the confidence needed to jump into a big business and begin a HR career in a large corporation without much actual knowledge of the industry.
+The experience gave me the confidence needed to jump into a big business and begin an HR career in a large corporation without much actual knowledge of the industry.
 Reinventing myself in my 30s?
 It was tough but possible!
 I was successful in my first HR role and moved to Moscow for an even bigger one.
-After this, I travelled the world and worked across different cultures, before eventually becoming a HR Director.
-This was one more career made and time to comfortably enjoy it?
+After this, I worked across different cultures and travelled a lot, before eventually becoming an HR Director.
+This was one more career made and - potentially time to comfortably enjoy it?
 No, not for me!

 Moving to the UK resulted in starting all over again.
 Another 2000 miles, a new culture, a foreign language, and asking myself ‘isn’t it too late in your 40s for such changes?’
 Well, no. A new beginning was hard but energising, and eventually, I managed to build a new team, a new service for the organisation, and win the respect of another ‘successful career’.